-- For ladies, I recommend not to wash your hair because it can take extra time not only in the shower but also after to dry them.
+- For ladies, I recommend not washing your hair because it can take extra time not only in the shower but also after drying them.

 - For gents, I recommend using the 2-in-1 shower gel and shampoo to avoid taking too many products with you.

 - For quick and easy access, place the towel on the shower towel hooks or alternatively on top of the door frame.

 - Get your body wet by pouring water and putting the gel into your hands immediately.
 Rub your hands together with shower gel to make foam and wash your body thoroughly.

 - Stop the water, take a tower and quickly dry yourself (you should spend no more than 3-5 minutes for the whole process).

 7. Bring your own shoes, sandals, or flip flops

 If you want to take a quick shower after your workout, you should wear shower shoes or sandals.